 Rural Strathcona County Attractions & Events

-The Strathcona Wilderness Centre is a four-season outdoor adventure centre, located 16 km east of Sherwood Park and open daily year round.
-Go Tipi Camping at Elk Island Retreat, stay in an Otentik at Elk Island National Park, or enjoy RV and tent camping at lakeside campgrounds in the County.
-Swing your clubs at the six golf courses in the County.
+The Strathcona Wilderness Centre is a four season outdoor adventure centre, located 16 km east of Sherwood Park and open daily year-round.
+Go yurt camping at Elk Island Retreat, stay in an oTENTik at Elk Island National Park, or enjoy RV and tent camping at lakeside campgrounds in Strathcona County.
+Swing your clubs at any of the eight golf courses in the County.

 A standout feature for this area and for Alberta is the UNESCO Beaver Hills Biosphere Reserve.
 Take your pick of major outdoor attractions: Elk Island National Park, the Ukrainian Cultural Heritage Village, or Cooking Lake-Blackfoot Recreation Area with over 170 km of summer and winter multi-use trails.
 A portion of Strathcona County includes the beautiful Sherwood Park Natural Area, off Range Road 231.
 Located at the southeast corner of Strathcona County is the Ministik Bird Sanctuary, protecting many threatened species of birds and wildlife.
 This sanctuary is also a destination for snowmobilers as the TriCounty Snowmobile Club grooms and maintains over 50 km of trails.